- Valuable miles when used to book free flights

 8 Tips for AAdvantage Members

 - Pool or transfer miles if it makes sense.
-AAdvantage allows members to pool their miles together for easier redemption, but there is a fee of $12.5 per 1,000 miles.
+AAdvantage allows members to pool their miles together for easier redemption.

 - Avoid buying AAdvantage miles, if possible.
 AAdvantage miles cost more to purchase than they are worth when redeemed, on average.
 However, it could be worth buying a small number if it puts you over the top for a free flight.

 - Take advantage of status perks.
 One of the biggest reasons why airline rewards programs are worth joining is that their status levels tend to provide a wealth of benefits, such as bonus miles, free checked bags and complimentary upgrades.
 Make sure you take advantage of everything the airline offers.

 - Consider applying for a AAdvantage credit card.
 The best AAdvantage credit card could save the average person roughly $2,000 over the first two years of use, according to WalletHub’s calculations.

 - Try the Island Approach with your credit cards.
 AAdvantage credit cards offer competitive rewards on American Airlines flights, but different credit cards may provide better terms on other types of transactions.
 Using a collection of cards for specialized purposes can enable you to get the best deal on everything you buy.

 - Make sure to read American Airlines reviews & AAdvantage FAQs.
 Learning from experts and fellow travelers will help you pick up some helpful tips as well as avoid tricks and pitfalls.